Gosling scores twice to help the Sceptres beat the Frost 3-2 in PWHL playoff opener

 Game 2 of the best-of-five series is Friday night in Toronto.

-Gosling made it 2-0 at 7:47 and struck again at 9:42 on a power play.
-Blayre Turnbull opened the scoring midway through the first, and Kristen Campbell stopped 24 shots.
+Blayre Turnbull opened the scoring midway through the first, and Kristen Campbell stopped 24 shots for Toronto.

+“I think the biggest takeaway for us is if you play the right way, chances are you’ll get rewarded,” Sceptres coach Troy Ryan said.
+“I thought we played responsible defensively, responsible physically, and some timely offence as well.”

 Britta Curl-Salemme scored for Minnesota on a power play with 6:04 left in the second, and Katy Knoll made it a one-goal game at 2:33 of the third.
 Nicole Hensley made 34 saves for the Frost.